nshaibu/volnux/_sources/tutorials/events.rst.txt

 .. code-block:: python

-   from nexus.decorators import event from nexus.executors import ThreadPoolExecutor
+   from volnux.decorators import event from volnux.executors import ThreadPoolExecutor

    # Define a function-based event with configuration
    @event(